jjdeuce06/jjdeuce06/README.md

 Welcome to my GitHub, take some time to see what I'm up to!

 ## About me
-- ✏ Senior at Pennsylvania Western University's California branch with a current GPA of 3.91.
-(Expected Graduation: May 2026)
+- ✏ Graduate from Pennsylvania Western University's California branch with a GPA of 3.91

 ## Skills and Past Courses
-- Programming languages: Java, JavaScript, COBOL, Assembly Language, C, C++, C#, Python, HTML
+- Programming languages: Java, JavaScript, COBOL, Assembly Language, C, C++, C#, Python, HTML, SQL
 - Git/GitHub
 - Object-Oriented Programming
 - Algorithm Analysis